Jerry-Shaw/Nervsys/README.md

 That is a simple format which means methods "test_a", "test_b", "test_c" are all exposed to API with no TrustZone limitation.
 But they will be still checked by the argument data parser.

+NOTICE: We can set the value of TrustZone to "*" to simply expose all public methods to API.

 ### Autofill